hikesandbikes/hikesandbikes.github.io/_posts/2020-07-04-the-need-for-speed.md

 </p>

 <p>
 The easiest way to fall into this trap is to base your expectations on where you were a few months or years ago.
-You have to be realistic with where you are and patient.
+You have to be realistic with where you are now and patient.
 </p>
 <p>
 </p>